binerogroup/documentation/networking/reaching-your-instances.rst

 - Using a bounce server

-The different methods are discussed below.
+We outline the different methods below.

 Floating IP
 -----------